What payment methods can I use? Can I purchase Spine Essential now and upgrade to Professional later?

 No. The Spine Essential and Spine Professional licenses provide you all future updates.
 You will never need to pay for Spine again in the future.
 However, once you earn more than $500,000 USD in one year (a great problem to have!), then you will need to purchase a Spine Enterprise license.Does the Spine Enterprise license need to be purchased every year?

 Yes.
-The Spine Enterprise license allows your company to use Spine and to build and distribute applications using the Spine Runtimes.
-The Spine Enterprise license expires after one year, after which time it needs to be purchased again to continue to use Spine or to distribute applications which make use of the Spine Runtimes.How do I renew my Spine Enterprise license?
+The Spine Enterprise license allows your company to use the Spine editor and to integrate the Spine Runtimes into any number of products.
+The Spine Enterprise license expires after one year, after which time you may continuing distributing those products but a new Spine Enterprise license is needed to use the Spine editor or to integrate the Spine Runtimes into new products.How do I renew my Spine Enterprise license?

 to see how well it works.

-The first time Spine runs, it must connect to esotericsoftware.com using port 80 to download an update.
+The first time Spine runs, it must connect to esotericsoftware.com using ports 443 and 80 to download an update.
 If you see the error, "Sorry, the server could not be contacted.", make sure you don't have any firewall or virus protection software blocking Spine from connecting to the server.

-The server is definitely up if you can reach esotericsoftware.com in a browser.
+The server is very likely up if you can reach esotericsoftware.com in a browser.
 This site

 If you are behind a proxy, Spine can be configured